 The Company's functional currency is the Canadian dollar, and major purchases are made in Canadian dollars.
-The Company holds US dollars to settle US-denominated liabilities and is therefore exposed to foreign currency risk, although the exchange rate between the two currencies has been relatively stable.
+However, the company holds US dollars to settle US-denominated liabilities and is therefore exposed to foreign currency risk, although the exchange rate between the two currencies has been relatively stable.
 Management does believe the Company is exposed to foreign exchange risk.

-Price Risk
+Price risk

-The Company is exposed to price risk concerning commodity prices.
-The Company closely monitors commodity prices to determine the appropriate course of action to be taken by the Company.
+The Company is exposed to price risk regarding commodity prices.
+Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
+The Company closely monitors commodity prices to determine the appropriate course of action.
 The Company is also exposed to price risk concerning its investment in shares of Angus Gold Inc.

-Sensitivity Analysis
+Sensitivity analysis